Priming & starting paramotors

 - Push down on the priming lever (a.k.a. the "primer spring") on the carburetor for 5-8 seconds.
 If there are bubbles or no fuel in the line going into the

-more time will be required to purge the fuel system of air or you did not blow hard enough into the priming tube.
+more time will be required to purge the fuel system of air.
+If nothing happens you may not have blown hard enough into the priming tube.
 (If there is no priming lever, order one from

 Miniplane USA or use a toothpick.)
 Hold the lever (and fuel tank pressure) until ALL the larger air/vapor bubbles in the fuel line go